tjaffri/q-promise/README.md

 3. The Babel Starter Kit, used to scaffold the initial version of this module: https://github.com/kriasoft/babel-starter-kit/

 Finally, a HUGE callout to the  similar npm module https://www.npmjs.com/package/quran.
-We ended up completely rewriting it, to support ES6 promises, but got a lot of inspiration from it.
-We also tried to keep the calling semantics as similar as possible to aid anyone who might be migrating from that module.
+We ended up completely rewriting it, to support ES2016 async/await (promises), but got inspired by it.
+We also tried to keep the calling semantics as compatible as possible to aid anyone who might be migrating from that module.

 ### License